warrensbox/terraform-switcher/www/docs/Quick-Start.md

 3. Hit **Enter** to select the desired version.

 ### Use version.tf file
 If a .tf file with the terraform constrain is included in the current directory, it should automatically download or switch to that terraform version.
-For example, the following should automatically switch terraform to version `0.12.24`:
+For example, the following should automatically switch terraform to the lastest version:
 ```
 terraform {
   required_version = ">= 0.12.9"